Overview

 Run oxicrab onboard to scaffold the full directory structure with templates.

-OXICRAB_HOME environment variable, or change the workspace path in config.json under agents.defaults.workspace.AGENTS.md template
+OXICRAB_HOME environment variable, or change the workspace path in config.toml under agents.defaults.workspace.AGENTS.md template

 Defines the agent's identity, personality, behavioral rules, and capabilities.
 This is the most important workspace file — it shapes how the agent responds to everything.